leszkolukasz/stl_viewer/README.md

 # STL Viewer

 This app is a simple STL viewer that displays 3D objects contained in STL files.
-However, unlike other STL viewer, this app renders objects using two distinct styles:
+However, unlike other STL viewers, this app renders objects using two distinct styles:

 - dotted style - displays object's wireframe using evenly spaced dots
 - ASCII style (inspired by Andy Sloane's [idea](https://www.a1k0n.net/2011/07/20/donut-math.html)) - displays object's wireframe using ASCII characters